Electronics notes/Diodes

 • Vbr reverse breakdown voltage

-• current limit it will manage
+• the current it will pass comfortably

 Common wishes for diodes